yannickperrenet/huffman-coding/README.md

 -   It is a pure Python implementation with no additional dependencies outside the standard library.
 -   It works with streams exclusively, in a buffered fashion.
-Meaning that you can encode and decode files (or streams) that don't fit in memory.
+Meaning that you can encode and decode files (or streams) that are larger than memory.
 The total memory consumption peaks at just `70KB`.
 -   In contrast to other implementations, the encoding step actually encodes the frequency table as well (which the decode step expects to read).
 This means that the original text does not need to be kept for decoding.